AtlasOfLivingAustralia/commonui-bs3-2019/README.md

 Example usage - `http://localhost:8099/css/jquery-ui.css`

-**Note:** Due to CORS policy on browsers, getting font files might fail.
-Updating CORS header on `server.js` will fix this problem.

 ### Test page
 The project has a test page to visualise changes.
 Use the following link.